 1. WHISTLER PRIDE PARADE: skiing with pride!

-We've been to many pride parades during our travels, like the gay pride in Montreal and Puerto Vallarta to name a few, but never have we been in a gay pride parade which involved snow and skiing.
-It's unique, unreal, loads of fun and definitely worth checking out.
+We've been to many pride parades during our travels, like the gay pride in Montreal and Puerto Vallarta to name a few, but never have we been in a gay pride parade that involved snow and skiing.
+It's unique, unreal, loads of fun, and definitely worth checking out.

 2. WHISTLER PRIDE EVENTS: pool parties, après ski & more

-The Whistler Pride pool party called Splash was our favourite.
-Imagine partying with a group of gay boys in Speedos, splashing about in a large pool, with live music, disco lights and of course, the obligatory pink flamingo floats.
+The Whistler Pride pool party called Splash was our favorite.
+Imagine partying with a group of gay boys in Speedos, splashing about in a large pool, with live music, disco lights, and of course, the obligatory pink flamingo floats.

 3. SNOWMOBILE TOUR: feeling like Elsa on a motor sled

 There are many activities you can do at Whistler alongside skiing and ogling speedo-clad guys at the pool party.
 One of our favorites was riding a snowmobile through thick piles of snow, in a scenery completely white, everything completely frozen over.

 We rented a couple of snowmobiles and did a guided tour with Tag Whistler.
 We went away from all the crowds of skiers into untrodden paths, which you can only access with a snowmobile.
 It was just us powering through this white paradise – a truly unique feeling you can't beat.

 And guess what happens when a group of gay boys get their hands on a few snowmobiles…

 4. LUXURIOUS SPAS: relax after skiing all day